 The grade is based on the completion of research exercises.
 There is no exam.

 This is a one-credit, mandatory Credit/No Credit course.
 It is taught during the first seven weeks of the semester.

 Prerequisite: A law school course with an international or comparative focus, which may be taken simultaneously.
+Membership on Texas International Law Journal also satisfies the prerequisite.
 Familiarity with online legal research, including Westlaw, Lexis, and WWW.